hellboyhha/terraform-backend-aws-s3/README.md

     }
 }
 ````
-* The following block in **output.tf** will print out the Amazon Resource Name (ARN) of your S3 bucket and the name of your DynamoDB table.
+* The following block in **output.tf** will print out the Amazon Resource Name (ARN) of your S3 bucket and the name of your DynamoDB table:
 ````bash
 output "s3_bucket_arn" {
     value = aws_s3_bucket.(your-aws-s3-bucket-name).arn